kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 2. React.PureComponent
 - you can use  `React.PureComponent`  instead of writing your own  `shouldComponentUpdate`.
 - It only does a shallow comparison, so you can’t use it if the props or state may have been mutated in a way that a shallow comparison would miss.
 - This can be a problem with more complex data structures.
-For example, let’s say you want a  `ListOfWords`  component to render a comma-separated list of words, with a parent  `WordAdder`  component that lets you click a button to add a word to the list.
-This code does  _not_  work correctly:
+For example,
 ```
 class ListOfWords extends React.PureComponent {
   render() {